lawrennd/old_talks/_uq/includes/catapult-simulation.md

 \notes{Having set those parameters, you can run an experiment, by firing the catapult.
 This will show you how far it goes.}

-\notes{To feed the model with the value of the catapult simulation we will use the following function.}
+\notes{Because you will need to operate the catapult yourself, we'll create a function to query you about the result of an individual firing.}

 \setuphelpercode{import numpy as np}